karimmesselmi/rock-paper-scissors-game/README.md

 # Rock-Paper-Scissors Game (C++) 🎮

 A console-based Rock-Paper-Scissors game built in C++, where the player competes against the computer over multiple rounds.
-The game tracks scores, determines a winner per round, and announces the final game winner at the end.
+The game tracks scores per round, changes the screen color based on the result, and announces the final winner at the end.

-This is one of my very first programming projects in C++, built to practice real coding concepts like **Enums**, **Structures**, and **Functions**.
+This is one of my very first programming projects in C++, built to apply real coding concepts in a fun and practical way.

 ---